Welcome to the How to Fascinate Library of Terms. This is a resource for you to find up-to-date knowledge on all you need to know.

-Double trouble: When you use one Advantage to an exaggerated degree, it becomes a disadvantage – a Double Trouble.
+Double Trouble: When you use one Advantage to an exaggerated degree, it becomes a disadvantage – a Double Trouble.
 For instance, when you feel highly stressed, overwhelmed, or fearful, your combined abilities get thrown out of equilibrium, and you “double up” on one Advantage rather than keeping a healthy balance.

 Fascination: Fascination is a state of intense focus.
 When you fascinate your listener, they become completely engrossed so that they’re not distracted.
 In this neurological state, they are more likely to listen to you, remember you, and take action.

-Heat Map: A one-page visual summary of a team or organization’s Advantages, mapped out in the Archetype Matrix.
+Heat map: A one-page visual summary of a team or organization’s Advantages, mapped out in the Archetype Matrix.
 The heat map makes it easy to see where your group’s Advantages cluster in certain areas.
 It also indicates where you have a lack of Advantages.

 Pitfall: In certain situations, you will have a disadvantage in communicating with others.
 Your pitfall describes your disadvantage.
 It’s the potential downside of your personality Advantages.
 To avoid pitfalls, focus on those opportunities that maximize your Advantages.
-In your Fascination Advantage® report, you can find your Archetype’s pitfall in your report.
+In your Fascinate® Profile, you can find your Archetype’s pitfall in your report.
 It’s described as “What’s not the highest and best value.”
 You don’t know it yet, but you have certain blind spots when it comes to how the world sees you.
 Those are not necessarily negatives, and the key is not to “fix” those, but instead to be aware of the areas where you are least likely to have leverage.

 Primary Advantage: The way in which you are most likely to impress and influence people when you communicate.
-Your primary Advantage is your strongest Advantage, the one that makes you most able to uniquely add value.
-When you communicate using your primary Advantage, people are more likely to hear and remember you.
+Your Primary Advantage is your strongest Advantage, the one that makes you most able to uniquely add value.
+When you communicate using your Primary Advantage, people are more likely to hear and remember you.

 Quicksand: A type of interaction in which a positive outcome is difficult and exhausting for your personality.
 In these situations, you feel awkward, or even trapped.
 Situations become quicksand for you if they don’t allow you to play to your Advantages.
 (See also: WELLSPRING)

 Secondary Advantage: Every person mostly uses two Advantages.
-Your secondary Advantage is the one that describes how you use your primary Advantage.
-Together, your primary and secondary Advantage form your Archetype.
+Your Secondary Advantage is the one that describes how you use your Primary Advantage.
+Together, your Primary and Secondary Advantage form your Archetype.